 To evaluate the profitability of your program and the individual affiliates, you must keep track of one of the vital affiliate marketing KPIs, the average order value.

 Average order value is the average amount paid by the customers each time they purchase from you.
 As a result, a greater average order value indicates that customers spend more on each purchase.

 Only monitoring the conversion rate won’t help.
-We would suggest you never overlook your average order value because that too influences your business growth.
+We suggest you never overlook your average order value because that influences your business growth.
 Even if the recorded total of sales generated this year is low, you can still make more money if you have an average order value that is higher in percentage.

 The same case is when your affiliate partner isn’t delivering many conversions, they might still be a valuable source of money.
 For example, they might persuade more high-value clients or customers who spend more money than ordinary customers.

 The number of purchases made is just as significant as the revenue generated by sales.
 However, irrespective of the money linked with it, the amount of sales accurately indicates the rate of acquiring customers.